wangbin0619/bitbots_main_backup_20250909/01_wb_works/01.01_procedure/01_installation.md

 4. Test ROS2 GUI: `ros2 run turtlesim turtlesim_node`

 The key difference from local access is enabling X11 forwarding through SSH and ensuring the X server on your Windows laptop accepts network connections.

+## Robot Repository Full Build

+Hello there!
+Welcome to the Bit-Bots ROS 2 development environment!
+If you just (re)build this container a few manual steps are nessessary:
+Create a ssh key with 'ssh-keygen -q -f /home/robot/.ssh/id_rsa -N "" &&  cat /home/robot/.ssh/id_rsa.pub'.
+Copy the commands output and add it to your GitHub account ('https://github.com/settings/keys') (ctrl+click to open in browser).

+Now you can install the rest of the workspace and compile everything with **'make install && cba'**.
+To update an existing workspace you can use 'make update && cba'.
+To compile all packages in the workspace use 'cba'.
+If you want to compile only a specific package use 'cbs <package_name>'.

+Run 'xhost local:root' in a terminal on the host machine to enable GUI applications (e.g. rviz2) in the container.
+This needs to be done after every restart of the host machine.